SiaFoundation/siad/modules/renter/proto/README.md

 zero, there is no way for the user to use the data stored in the sector.
 At this moment we are free to either reuse the sector in order to store newly uploaded data or to drop the sector when renewing the contract.
-The way we do that is by swapping the zero ref sector with the last sector in the contract and dropping it from the reference counter list.
+The way we do that is by swapping the zero references sector with the last sector in the contract and dropping it from the reference counter list.
 This marks the sector as garbage and it's up for reuse/drop.

 The reference counter is created and deleted together with the contract.
 The counts it holds should be updated on backup creation/deletion and on file